This post contains affiliate links for which I receive compensation

 The Art Square quilt block looks incredibly simple to make.
 Just 3 shapes to cut.

 You'll learn two different methods (one no-cost, one some-cost) to cut the center, on-point square perfectly.

-You'll also see an interesting way to use this block to augment a collection of existing blocks.
+You'll also see a neat way to use this block to showcase a collection of existing blocks.
 Looks complicated, but isn't—one of my favorite things.